-- “The Franciscans and Stained Glass in Tuscany and Umbria,” forthcoming in Word, Deed, and Image: Mendicants to the World, eds.
-Sally Cornelison, Nirit Ben-Aryeh Debby, and Peter Howard, Turnhout: Brepols, 2015.
+- “The Franciscans and Stained Glass in Tuscany and Umbria,” in Mendicant Cultures in the Medieval and Early Modern World: Word, Deed, and Image, eds.
+Sally J. Cornelison, Nirit Ben-Aryeh Debby, and Peter Howard (Turnhout: Brepols, 2016), 23-44.

-- “Designers, Glaziers, and the Process of Making Stained-Glass Windows in Fourteenth- and Fifteenth-Century Florence,” forthcoming in the Journal of Glass Studies 56 (2014).
+- “Designers, Glaziers, and the Process of Making Stained-Glass Windows in Fourteenth- and Fifteenth-Century Florence,” eds.
+Elizabeth Pastan and Mary Shepard, Journal of Glass Studies 56 (2014): 237-251.

 - “The Immaculate Conception Window in Santa Croce and the Catholic Revival in Nineteenth-Century Florence,” Nineteenth-Century Art Worldwide 12/1 (2013).
 Click here to read.

 - “Close Encounters with Luminous Objects: Reflections on Studying Stained Glass,” in Transparent Things: A Cabinet, eds.
 Karen Overbey and Maggie Williams (New York: Punctum Books, 2013), 57-67.
 Download the book here.

 - “The State of Stained Glass in 19th-Century Italy: Ulisse De Matteis and the vitrail archéologique,” Journal of Glass Studies 52 (2010): 217-31.